 About

 My practice is hybrid —art and text inform one another.
 I have artwork in the collections of the Brooklyn, Metropolitan and Weatherspoon Museums, and grants from Creative Time, New York State Council on the Arts, Art Matters and the NYFoundation for the Arts.
-I have been teaching in Marymount Manhattan's College Program inside a women's maximum security prison since 2002.
+I taught in Marymount Manhattan's College Program inside Bedford Hills, a women's maximum security prison, for over twenty years.
 The essay about my course, "Writing About Art" is included in 'Higher Education and the Carceral State' ( Routledge Press, Mach 2024).
-Excerpts from my manuscript, "Bird Girls Can Fly" have been published in Susurrus Magazine and The Gordon Square Review, artworks made to support the book in About Place Journal and The Penn Review.
+My debut novel, BIRD GIRL is being published by Black Rose Writing in August, 2026.
+Excerpts from it have been published in Susurrus Magazine, The Stone Canoe, and The Gordon Square Review.
+Artworks made to support the book have appeared in About Place Journal and The Penn Review.
+I live and work in Montague, Massachusetts.

 Featured Work